ECCO-GROUP/ECCO-v4-Python-Tutorial/doc/intro.rst

 What is the ECCO Central Production State Estimate?
 ---------------------------------------------------

 The Estimating the Circulation and Climate of the Ocean (ECCO) Central Production state estimate is a reconstruction of the three-dimensional time-varying ocean and sea-ice state.
-Currently in Version 4, Release 3 the state estimate covers the period 1992 to 2005 on an approximately 1-degree horizontal grid (cells range from ca. 20 to 110 km in length) and 50 progressively deeper vertical levels.
+Currently in Version 4, Release 3 the state estimate covers the period Jan 1, 1992 to Dec 31, 2015 on an approximately 1-degree horizontal grid (cells range from ca. 20 to 110 km in length) and 50 vertical levels of varying thickness.

 The ECCO CP state estimate has two defining features: (1) it reproduces a large set of remote sensing and in-situ observational data within their prior quantified uncertainties and (2) the dynamical evolution of its ocean circulation, hydrography, and sea-ice through time perfectly satisfies the laws of physics and thermodynamics.
 The state estimate is, in effect, the output of a data-constrained yet free-running simulation of an ocean and sea-ice general circulation model, and consequently can be used to assess budgets of quantities like heat, salt and vorticity.

 What are the fields provided by ECCO?
 -------------------------------------

-The ECCO Central Production Release 3 ocean and sea ice state estimate runs from Jan 1, 1992 to Dec 31, 2015.
+We package the binary output from the free-running model into user-friendly, self-describing NetCDF files.

 Output comes in two geographical projections or layouts:
 1. The 13-tile *native* lat-lon-cap 90 (LLC90)
-1. 1-degree latitude and longitude
+1. 1-degree interpolated to latitude and longitude

-** why do you need both **
+Three dimensional fields are provided as monthly-means   Select two dimenmsional fields are provided as daily-means.
+Because the state estimate is the output of a free-running model, one can actually re-run the model and generate any output

+the

 Below is a partial list of ocean and sea ice fields.
 For more details on see ftp://ecco.jpl.nasa.gov/Version4/Release3/doc/v4r3_overview.pdf